 The clickable map below (in French) shows a huge number of places celebrating this year.
 Click on the left-hand tab with the right-pointing arrow to see a list; “Paris intra-muros” designates bars within the city limits rather than those in the near and distant suburbs.

-The following list of bars serving the new wines in 2019 was retrieved at Evous.fr.
+The following list of bars serving the new wines was retrieved at Evous.fr.
 Find the arrondissement (district) you’re staying in and beeline to one or two bars nearby.
-You can also just walk around after midnight on Thursday the 21st and find a bar feting the occasion with tastings.
+You can also just walk around after midnight on Thursday the 18th and find a bar feting the occasion with tastings.
 Enjoy!

 1st arrondissement (75001)

 – A LA CLOCHE DES HALLES : 26, Rue Coquillière

 – BISTROT VALOIS : 1, Bis Place Valois

 – CHEZ DOMINIQUE F : 23, Rue Daniel Casanova

 – LE BISTROT DES HALLES : 15, Rue des Halles

 – LE BISTROT DES VICTOIRES : 6, Rue La Vrillière

 – LE RUBIS : 10, Rue du Marché-Saint-Honoré